Replacement Costs vs Reproduction Costs for Appraising Historic Property

 • A reproduction cost is the estimated cost to construct, at current prices as of the effective date of the appraisal, an exact duplicate or replica of the building being appraised, using the same materials, construction standards, design, layout, and quality of workmanship and embodying all the deficiencies, super adequacies, and obsolescence of the subject building.1

-The key difference is the type of improvement being considered.
+The key difference is the type of improvement we’re dealing with.
 Are we looking at a new building with modern materials, or an exact replica of the original historic structure?

 For example, let’s say we’re appraising a house with plaster walls.
 A reproduction cost estimate requires estimating the cost to construct plaster walls.
 A replacement cost estimate, however, estimates the cost to put up sheet rock walls according to the current standard.